microsoft/azure-maven-plugins/README.md

 * [Contributing](#Contributing)
 * [Telemetry](#Telemetry)

+## Related repository: azure-maven-archetypes

+You may be also interested in the [Azure Maven Archetypes](https://github.com/microsoft/azure-maven-archetypes).
+These plugins are very closely related to the archetypes, and both kinds of artifacts work together to give you Java your way on Azure.

 For more information on authentication, common configurations, CI CD, and general plugin documentation, [see the Wiki](https://github.com/microsoft/azure-maven-plugins/wiki).

 ## Plugins